 Tips for helping your first jewellery auction go smoothly

 Who doesn’t love sparking jewels and well-crafted gold and silver?
-Some of us prefer modern pieces, while others among us look for more vintage items that might have an interesting history behind them.
+Some of us prefer modern pieces, while others among us look for more vintage items that might have an interesting history behind them such as antique emerald rings.
 You may be especially interested in a particular era, or prefer the style that was popular in those days.

 Whatever your reason for choosing to go to a vintage jewellery auction, you shouldn’t just turn up without knowing what you’re doing, what you’re looking for and what to ask when you are particularly interested.

 Here’s what you need to do before, during and after a jewellery auction to help you to get the best out of this exciting experience.